What jobs can you get with a Bachelor of Criminology?

-Let’s take a closer look at a few of the Bachelor of Criminology and Criminal Justice job outcomes.
+Let’s take a closer look at a few criminal justice degree job outcomes.

-Case managers working in community corrections are vital to community safety.
-They are responsible for managing people serving orders such as probation or parole in the community.
+Case management is a community-focused criminal justice career avenue.
+Case managers working in community corrections are vital to public safety and are responsible for managing people serving orders such as probation or parole in the community.
 Case managers are agents of change who assist people to address their offending behaviour and encourage positive life changes.

 What does a case manager do?

 - working with people to identify triggers which could lead to reoffending

 - collaborating with stakeholders such as police and corrections staff to better support and monitor offenders